spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

 It's also recommended to update the `DD_VERSION` so that we can track performance changes across versions.
 Let's set this to `2.1`.

 With the updates in place, we need to restart our service.
-Click back over to our terminal and restart our services with: `docker-compose up -d`{{execute}}
+Click back over to our terminal and restart our services with: `docker-compose down && docker-compose up -d`{{execute}}

 This will start up our application using the changes made to the yaml file.
 Let's see if there's anything else going on.
+Let's wait a few minutes for our new services to come up and our deployment to begin receiving traffic.